olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 The command line (also called a command prompt) is a text interface for a computer.
 It is the place in which you type the commands that will be interpreted and executed by the computer when you enter them.
-From the command line, you can run programs and navigate through files and folders just like you would with Windows Explorer on Windows or Finder on MacOS.
+From the command line, you can run programs and navimgate through files and folders just like you would with Windows Explorer on Windows or Finder on MacOS.